 University Courses

-♦ Courses taught for University of Virginia 2008-2010 and 2016 to present: “American Political Thought,” a course which explores the principal institutions, ideas, and ideals that have shaped the American regime, “Rhetoric in the Structure of American Politics,” examining classical rhetorical theory and exploring how these principles have been adopted, adapted, and employed within America’s constitutional framework, and “Creating the U.S. Constitution,” examining and reengaging the 1787 arguments that framed the Constitution.
+♦ Courses taught for University of Virginia 2008-2010 and 2016 to 2021: “American Political Thought,” a course which explores the principal institutions, ideas, and ideals that have shaped the American regime, “Rhetoric in the Structure of American Politics,” and “Creating the U.S. Constitution.

-- Syllabus for “The American Political Tradition”
+• Syllabus for “The American Political Tradition”

-- Evaluation for 2008 “The American Political Tradition”
+• Evaluation for “The American Political Tradition”

 ♦ Courses taught for the University of Richmond 2012 and 2017-2018: “Leadership and the Humanities,” an exploration of the role of rhetoric and leadership in ancient Greece, primarily focusing on Aristotle’s Rhetoric and Thucydides’ History of the Peloponnesian War, “Modern Political Theory,” and “American Political Theory.”

-- Syllabus for “Leadership and the Humanities”
+• Syllabus for “Leadership and the Humanities”

-♦ Graduate courses taught for James Madison University (through the Center for the Constitution at James Madison’s Montpelier), 2014-2016: “James Madison’s Influence on American Politics,” “American Political Institutions: The Congress, Presidency, and Judiciary,” and “Individual Rights: Securing and Expanding Rights throughout America’s History.”
+♦ Graduate courses taught for James Madison University (through the Center for the Constitution at James Madison’s Montpelier), 2014-2016: “James Madison’s Influence on American Politics,” “American Political Institutions: The Congress, Presidency, and Judiciary,” and “Individual Rights: Securing and Expanding Rights throughout America’s History.

-- Syllabus for “James Madison’s Influence on American Politics”
+• Syllabus for “James Madison’s Influence on American Politics”

-- Syllabus for “American Political Institutions: The Congress, Presidency, and Judiciary”
+• Syllabus for “American Political Institutions: The Congress, Presidency, and Judiciary”

-- Syllabus for “Individual Rights: Securing and Expanding Rights throughout America’s History”
+• Syllabus for “Individual Rights: Securing and Expanding Rights throughout America’s History”

 ♦ Courses taught in the Baylor Interdisciplinary Core (BIC) at Baylor University, 2001-2002: sections of “Social World I and II“, survey courses in political philosophy, economics, and social science that spanned works from Plato to Max Weber.

-- Syllabus for “Social World I”
+• Syllabus for “Social World I”

-- Evaluations for 2002 “Social World I”
+• Evaluations for 2002 “Social World I”

-- Syllabus for “Social World II”
+• Syllabus for “Social World II”

-- Evaluations for 2002 “Social World II” (with students referring to “Professor Geller,” Lynn Uzzell’s maiden name).
+• Evaluations for 2002 “Social World II” (with students referring to “Professor Geller,” Lynn Uzzell’s maiden name).

 Seminars